Software Development Timeline: How Long Does It Take To Build Custom Software?

 The Checklist For Sharing Your Software Vision

 Before you get started in developing your software app, your thoughts and ideas should be clarified and written down so they can be consistently and easily shared and understood.
-To help you get started on the right foot, we have created a checklist.
+We have created a checklist to help you get started on the right foot.